Coronavirus vaccination

 Help prevent coronavirus transmission

-In winter there is more circulation of the viruses that cause colds, flu and COVID.
-They can make some people very ill.
+Respiratory infections caused by flu viruses, coronavirus or RS virus for example can make people very ill.
 People with underlying health issues and older people have a higher risk of becoming severely ill from coronavirus or the flu.
 But a viral infection can also cause prolonged symptoms in people without underlying health issues.
-This is the case with post-COVID-19 syndrome (long COVID), for example.
+This is the case with post-COVID syndrome, for example.

-So it’s important for everyone to follow the advice for preventing respiratory infections.
+That’s why it’s still important to follow the advice for preventing respiratory infections.
 This helps protect everyone, including people with health issues.

 Coughing, sneezing, a sore throat and a stuffy or runny nose are signs of respiratory infection.